steven-matison/NiFi-Templates/README.md

 Schema Generator API Demo - Learn how to use Nifi to automate the creation of Schema Registry Entities, Avro Schemas, Hive Schemas, and Hive tables for large data sources.

 Working With Timestamps - Examples of NiFi Expression Language for timestamps.

+MiNiFi Tail Logs to NiFi to HDFS Demo - Learn how to use MiNiFi to tail log files, deliver to NiFi, and save to HDFS.